timsolig/PKDProject/Diaries/jonas.md

 ## 2021-02-25
 3h Group session.
 Continued work with new gameState.
 Fixed some bugs with player and goal, started to work on a game clock function.

 ## 2021-02-26
+5h: Group session.
+Fine tuning of placement of text and visuals.
+Commenting functions and writing in the report.

 ## 2021-02-27
 0,5h read old reports provided on studium to get an understanding how the report should be written.
 0,5h Drew goal and player picture in a simple paint editor

-## 1th March
+## 2021-03-01
 1h rescaled goal and player picture so they follow the resizing of the maze between levels.
-7h Working on the report and diary
+7h Group session.
+Working on the report and diary.
+Made a flowchart for the game.

-## 2th March
+## 2021-03-02
-1h: Writing on the report
+1.5h: Writing on the report
+1h: Meeting/writing with Viktor
+0.5h: Meeting with TA